-“They have an idea of what their mortgage payment is going to be, but they don’t realize there’s much more to it,” he says.
+“They have an idea of what their mortgage payment is going to be, but they don’t realise there’s much more to it,” he says.

-Property insurance, taxes, property management fees, maintenance, and higher electric and water bills are some of the costs that first-time homebuyers tend to overlook when shopping for a place.
+Property insurance, council tax, property service charges, ongoing maintenance, and utilities are some of the costs that first-time homebuyers tend to overlook when shopping for a place.

 “Keep in mind utility bills and insurances which have a tendency of going up every year,” Castellanos says.
 “Even if you can afford it now, ask yourself if you’ll be able to afford the increased costs later.”

 Homebuying doesn’t begin with home searching.
-It begins with a mortgage pre-approval — unless you’re lucky to have enough money to pay cash for your first house.
+There are many things you should before buying a home, including getting a mortgage agreement in principle – unless you’re lucky to have enough money to pay cash for your first house.

 Often, first-time homebuyers “are afraid to get pre-approval,” says Steve Anderson, a broker and owner at Re/Max Benchmark Realty.
-They fear the lender may tell them they don’t qualify for a mortgage or they qualify for a loan smaller than expected.
-“So they pick a price range out of the sky and say, ‘Let’s go look for a house,’” Anderson says.
+They fear the lender may tell them they don’t qualify for a mortgage or they qualify for a loan smaller than expected, so they just pick a price point out of the air.

 And that’s not how it should be done.
 Yes, it’s more fun to go look at houses than to sit in a lender’s office where you have to expose your financial situation.
-But that’s a backward approach, says Ed Conarchy, a mortgage planner and investment adviser at Cherry Creek Mortgage.
+But that’s a backward approach, says Ed Conarchy, a mortgage planner and investment adviser.

 “You get preapproved, and then you find a home,” he says.
 “That way, you’ll make a financial decision versus an emotional decision.”

 New to the homebuying game?
-You’ll need a reputable estate agent, a good mortgage advisor, and solicitor.
+You’ll need a reputable estate agent, a good mortgage broker or adviser, and solicitor.